+Travelling allowance

-80% of the travel allowance is subject to the deduction of Employees' Tax, meaning 80% of the travel allowance must be included in the employee's remuneration when calculating employees' tax.
+80% of the travel allowance is subject to the deduction of employees' tax, meaning 80% of the travel allowance must be included in the employee's remuneration when calculating employees' tax.
 Provided that where the employer is satisfied that at least 80% of the use of the motor vehicle for a year of assessment will be for business purposes, then only 20% of the allowance will be subject to employees' tax.

+Travel allowance cost scale table for 2016 tax year (from 01 March 2015)

-Vehicle cost ceiling R 560 000 Current rate per Kilometre R3.30
+Vehicle cost ceiling R 560,000

+Current rate per Kilometer R3.18

-Exempt Bursary 2015 Remuneration ceiling (i.e. previous year's remuneration proxy) R 250 000 Basic education (employee relative) R 10 000 Higher education (employee relative) R 30 000
+Exempt Bursary 2016 Remuneration ceiling (i.e. previous year's remuneration proxy) R 250 000 Basic education (employee relative) R 10 000 Higher education (employee relative) R 30 000